 This month I will share my not so secret favorite thing about my Audiology practice.
-I love cerumen removal (Eax wax cleaning).
+I love cerumen removal (Ear wax removal).

 My husband half-jokingly calls it a sickness of mine, but that is because he is required to have me remove his over-production of ear wax about every three months.
 My two sons have also gotten this gene from their dad.
 My oldest who is a Marine now has had other health professionals remove his ear wax, but always says I am the best at it.